Tragedy in Lecce, two-year-old girl dies of flu complications-breakinglatest.news-Breaking Latest News

 The mayor’s decision: the tree in the square was turned off

-The mayor of Sannicola Cosimo Piccione turns off the large tree that stands out in the main square of the town and all the city lights.
+The mayor of Sannicola Cosimo Piccione extinguishes the large tree that stands out in the main square of the town and all the city lights.
 Many heartfelt messages on the Facebook pages: “Sometimes life is really unfair.
 Such a great tragedy shouldn’t have happened.
-Have a good trip little angel and give your parents and siblings the strength to survive the pain of your absence”.
+Have a good trip little angel and give the strength to your parents and siblings to survive the pain of your absence”.